Marzogh/SPIMemory/docs/api/functions/eraseBlock64k.md

 - Failing to back up adjacent data in same block.
 - Treating block erase boundaries as page boundaries.

+## Choosing Between Similar APIs

+- Use `eraseBlock64K()` for large contiguous regions.
+- Use 32K/4K erase to reduce unnecessary data destruction.
+- Coordinate block boundaries with your storage partitioning.

 ## Example

 ```cpp